Ovski4/docker-borgbackup-cron/README.md

 Borg backup cron
 =================

-A docker image to backup periodically a folder using borg
+A docker image to backup periodically a folder using borg.
+Additionnally this image can dump a mysql database in the same folder beforehand.

 Build
 -----